Bigraded notions of formality and Aeppli-Bott-Chern-Massey products: Bigraded notions of formality

 \end{ex}

-\begin{ex} Sferruzza and Tomassini have constructed an example of a compact complex threefold which satisfies the $\deldelbar$--lemma, yet carries a non-vanishing triple ABC--Massey product \cite{ST22}, and hence is not weakly formal.
+\begin{ex} Sferruzza and Tomassini have constructed an example of a compact complex threefold which satisfies the $\deldelbar$-lemma (and hence has no non-trivial Dolbeault--Massey products), yet carries a non-vanishing triple ABC--Massey product \cite{ST22}, and hence is not weakly formal.
 For the convenience of the reader, we give a simple algebraic version of their example: Consider the cbba of left-invariant forms on the Iwasawa manifold:

 Now define $A$ to be the sub-cbba generated by $\varphi^1\bar\varphi^1$, $\varphi^2\bar\varphi^2$, $\varphi^3\bar\varphi^3$, i.e. as a bigraded vector space:

 with all other $A^{p,q}=0$ and only nontrivial differential $\del\delbar\varphi^3\bar\varphi^3=\varphi^1\varphi^2\bar\varphi^1\bar\varphi^2$.
 Then $A$ satisfies the $\del\delbar$-lemma, but $\langle \varphi^1\bar\varphi^1,\varphi^1\bar\varphi^1,\varphi^2\bar\varphi^2\rangle\neq 0$. \end{ex}